ytazz/vnoid/build_sample_2022.md

   If you have cloned it to chorenoid/ext/, no need to do this.
   Configure, generate, build, and install.
   As a result, Choreonoid will be installed to the location specified by CMAKE_INSTALL_PREFIX.
-- Run Choreonoid, load [install directory of Choreonoid]/share/project/vnoid_sample_project.cnoid
+- Run Choreonoid, load a project file [install directory of Choreonoid]/share/project/[project name].cnoid, where [project name] is one of the following for the 2022 challenge.
+-- vnoid_sample_project_2022_athletics (for athletics)
+-- vnoid_sample_project_2022_shorttrack (for short track)
+-- vnoid_sample_project_2022_performance (for free-style performance)
 - Run simulation.
+- Stop simulation.
+- Save log data.
+-- Right click "WorldLogFile", select "Save project as log playback archive", and save.

 ### Creating your own robot

 If you are not familiar with creating a robot model and its controller, the easiest way would be to modify your local copy of vnoid.

 #### Creating your robot model